 Gymnasts and martial artists are examples of athletes who need a particularly high level of hip mobility.
-Range3D has been designed so that the leg supports can be moved beyond the normal ranges of motion, enabling the user to progress towards much greater flexibility.
+The Range3D multi-gym has been designed so that the leg supports can be moved beyond the normal ranges of motion, enabling the user to progress towards much greater flexibility.

 Maintaining normal musculoskeletal function is essential for physical well-being and overall quality of life.
 However, this can’t be achieved only with cardiovascular and strength training – regular stretching exercises are necessary to retain joint range of motion.